-Your baby/child is entitled to free vitamin drops if you qualify for Healthy Start.
+Your baby or child is entitled to free vitamin drops if you qualify for Healthy Start.

 What if I need more help?

-Better Start Bradford run projects for expectant families and families with children aged 0-3 on healthy cooking and eating.
+Better Start Bradford runs projects for expectant families and families with children aged 0 to 3 on healthy cooking and eating.

 Jamie's Ministry of Food in Kirkgate Market in Leeds offers cooking classes.
 Learning how to cook can save you money and improve your own and your family’s health and wellbeing.